jsbarbosa/SpecPy/README.md

 Using a simple USB webcamara SpecPy is capable of recording frames as intensity data.
 With a Graphical User Interface based on Qt, camara settings are simple to control.
 Recorded frames are stored inside a dedicated folder, along with the generated data, thus allowing further analysis.

+SpecPy is now capable of analysing images.

 SpecPy allows the use of keyboard shortcuts:
 - Press C to clear the plots
 - Press Enter to capture current frame
 - Press R to reset settings
+- Press Space bar to start/stop streaming
+- Press Ctrl + S to select an output directory

 SpecPy uses the following modules:
 - OpenCV 3